mnakamur/oin-cloud-pub/README.md

 \*Because of this, when viewing a signed document in Adobe Acrobat, a message stating "Signature validity is unknown" may appear.

-## About the Electronic Signatures ##

-The applied electronic signature follows the PAdES-T (Signature with Timestamp) level format.<br/>

-The signature format for documents is based on PAdES-Basic (adbe.pkcs7.detached), using SHA-512 as the hash algorithm and RSA PKCS#1 v1.5 as the signature algorithm.<br/>

-The timestamp format is DocTimeStamp, using the same hash and signature algorithms as the document signature.<br/>
-For more details on PDF signature formats, please refer to the PAdES documentation.<br/>

 ## Supported PDF Document Specifications ##

 ### Documents that cannot be registered ###<br/>
 1.Non-PDF documents<br/>
 2.Password-protected PDFs<br/>
 3.Already signed PDFs<br/>